GitauHarrison/demo-personal-blog/README.md

 Here is the  [full design](https://www.figma.com/proto/7crZ9XsIKbcptPwzuCxwDJ/Personal-Blog-Portfolio?node-id=1%3A2&scaling=min-zoom) of the blog.
 I used Figma for prototyping and regular reference during its development.

 ### Features
-* Ability to post comments
+* Anonymous user can post comments (even multiple times using the same credentials)
 * Realtime Date and Time
-* Payment
+* Payment Integration
 * Live Language Translation
 * Consultation Scheduling
 * Database Management
 * Markdown Form Editing
 * Link Popups
+* Comment Moderation
+* Two-factor authentication for Admin

 ### Tools Used